KY Business Facts

 Startup Environment

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but it’s easier if you can stick to your first business name).
 In Step 3 we’ll show you how to search for the name in Kentucky, but we highly recommend you do the following before searching Kentucky state databases:

 Restrictions on Kentucky Business Name & Business Purpose